hhappel/draft-happel-mailmaint-pdparchive/README.md

 # draft-happel-mailmaint-pdparchive

-This repo contains sources for https://datatracker.ietf.org/doc/draft-TBD
+This repo contains sources for the [PDPA IETF draft](https://datatracker.ietf.org/doc/html/draft-happel-mailmaint-pdparchive-00)

 ## Convert
 This section describes how the markdown source can be converted to XML or PDF.